xiaods/selfbooks/chapter2.md

 This is where the story really starts, with these two silos of Mesos and YARN.
 They are often pitted against each other, as if they were incompatible.
 It turns out they work together, and therein lies my tale.

+## Brief explanation of Mesos and YARN

+The primary difference between Mesos and YARN is around their design priorities and how they approach scheduling work.
+Mesos was built to be a scalable global resource manager for the entire data center.
+It was designed at UC Berkeley in 2007 and hardened in production at companies like Twitter and Airbnb.
+YARN was created out of the necessity to scale Hadoop.
+Prior to YARN, resource management was embedded in Hadoop MapReduce V1, and it had to be removed in order to help MapReduce scale.
+The MapReduce 1 JobTracker wouldn’t practically scale beyond a couple thousand machines.
+The creation of YARN was essential to the next iteration of Hadoop’s lifecycle, primarily around scaling.

+## Mesos scheduling